Search For Cabin Air Filter That Fit Your Vehicle

 Bosch HEPA Premium

-• HEPA filtration captures 99.97% of particles 0.3 microns and larger
+• HEPA filtration removes 99.97% of particles 0.3 microns and larger

 • Activated carbon layer absorbs odors and harmful gases